looker/custom_visualizations_v2/src/examples/sankey/README.md

 ![](sankey.png)

 This diagram creates a [sankey diagram](https://en.wikipedia.org/wiki/Sankey_diagram) to display sequences of transitions.
+Sankey diagrams are a specific type of flow diagram, in which the width of each arrow is shown proportionally to the flow quantity.
+Sankey diagrams are often used in scientific fields, especially physics.
+They are used to represent energy inputs, useful output, and wasted output.
+Sankeys can also be used to understand how users arrive at and navigate through an application or website.

+Good use cases include:
+- Event Analytics
+- Energy Flows
+- Order Stages

 ![](sankey.mov)